15 Proven Ways to Create the Illusion of Depth in Art

 Same basic shape with different marks direction tells a different story:

-When planning a painting, marks direction play a major role:
+When planning a painting, the direction of marks play a major role:

 Example: